abuseofnotation/category-theory-illustrated/_chapters/06_type.md

 \end{aligned}
 $$

+This rule is also the most useful function for manipulating lists.

-**Task 1:** There is a certain mapping from `List` to `Boolean` which is very intuitive.
-So intuitive, that some dialects of Lisp have no `Boolean` type and all and rely just on this mapping.
-Try to guess this mapping.
+**Task 1:** There is a certain mapping from $List$ to $Boolean$ which is so useful, that some dialects of Lisp have no $Boolean$ type and all and rely just on this mapping.
+Draw it.

 ![The list type: (Nil) (1,Nill), (1,(1,Nill)), (1,(1,Nill)) etc. and the `Boolean` type: True and False with places to draw arrows List to Bool](../06_type/list_bool_task.svg)